COSMOS-3D: Dense Circumnuclear Gas across Black Hole Growth Phases at z ~ 3: Measurements and Properties

 Different from \cf, where the \hei\ absorption does not show a significant velocity offset from the emission-line center, the object \cn\ is a BAL quasar exhibiting a significant velocity offset ($> 5000$ km s$^{-1}$) in the absorption features in both the rest-frame UV lines and \hei.
 The fluxes of \hei~and \pag~emission lines for \cn\ are $(1.90 \pm 0.06) \times 10^{-17}$ and $(0.67 \pm 0.02) \times 10^{-17}$ erg s$^{-1}$ cm$^{-2}$, respectively.
 From the right panel of Figure \ref{fig:optical_spec}, we see that the \hei\ line profile shares a similar velocity width with the rest-frame UV absorption lines.
-We fit the \hei\ absorption with three major components, and list the corresponding measured equivalent widths (as comp1,2,3) and the total column density in Table \ref{table:prop}.
+We fit the \hei\ absorption with three major components (as C1,2 and 3) in Figure \ref{fig:spec}, and list the corresponding measured equivalent widths and the total column density in Table \ref{table:prop}.
 There is likely a fourth subcomponent at a velocity offset of $\Delta v\sim -12{,}000$ km s$^{-1}$, but since it is not detected above $3\sigma$ in the 2D spectra, we do not include it when calculating the \hei~absorption-line column density.
+The total \hei~absorption-line column density, integrated over the three subcomponents shown in Figure~\ref{fig:spec}, is 10$^{14.1 \pm 0.2}$~$\mathrm{cm^{-2}}$.